On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Introduction

-\begin{THM} Under the assumption of Theorem \ref{THEO_DYN}, when $d=1$, pathwise uniqueness holds for the formal equation \eqref{SDE}, i.e. two weak solutions $(X,\mW)$ and $(X',\mW)$ satisfying \eqref{DYNAMICS} are a.s. equal. \end{THM} \begin{REM} Pay attention that, in the above result, we do not claim that strong uniqueness holds.
+\begin{THM} Let $p,q,r \ge 1$, $\alpha \in (1,2]$ and $\gamma \in (1/2,1)$ satisfy a \emph{good relation for the dynamics} \eqref{good_relation_dyn}.
+Then, \begin{itemize} \item[(i)] the \emph{formal} SDE \eqref{SDE} admits a unique weak solution in the sense of Definition \ref{WEAK-DEF}; \item[(ii)] if $d=1$, pathwise uniqueness holds, \emph{i.e.} the paths of two weak solutions defined on the same probability basis $(\Omega,\mathcal F, \{\mathcal F_t\}_{t \ge 0}, \mathbb P, \mathcal Z)$ coincide a.s. whenever they start from the same initial condition. \end{itemize} Moreover, one can define an associated $\bL^1$-stochastic Young calculus \emph{i.e.} Corollary \ref{INTEG_STO} hold with $\ell=1$ therein. \end{THM} \begin{REM}[About the connections between the Martingale and weak solutions] \begin{itemize} \item Although we obtain well-posedness for both the Martingale problem and the weak formulation associated with the \emph{formal} SDE \eqref{SDE}, we do not claim that equivalence holds between them.
+In fact, what we are able to prove is that weak existence implies the existence of a Martingale solution and that uniqueness for the Martingale problem implies weak uniqueness, see Remark \ref{equivWeakMart}.
+It is nevertheless more involved to prove that existence of a Martingale solution gives the weak existence and that weak uniqueness implies uniqueness for the Martingale problem.
+The main issue relies on the fact that the very definition of the Martingale problem does not allow one to define an associated stochastic calculus, while the very definition of a weak solution does.
+Without the help of It\^o's formula, we are not able to go from the Martingale solution to the weak one, which prevents us from obtaining the equivalence between both formulations. \item Pay attention that, in the above result (ii), we do not claim that strong uniqueness holds.
 This mainly comes from a measurability argument.
 In \cite{athr:butk:mytn:18}, the Authors built the drift as a Dirichlet process and then recover the noise part of the dynamics as the difference between the solution and the drift allowing them in turn to work under a more standard framework (in term of measurability), and thus to use the Yamada-Watanabe Theorem.
 Here, we mainly recover the noise in a canonical way, through the martingale problem, and then build the drift as the difference between the solution and the noise.
 Such a construction allows us to give a precise meaning to the drift and the loss of measurability can be seen as the price to pay for it.
-Nevertheless, at this stage, one may restart with the approach of Athreya \emph{et al.} \cite{athr:butk:mytn:18} to define an ad hoc noise as the difference between the process and the drift (which reads as a Dirichlet process), identify the objects obtained with the two approaches and then obtain suitable measurability conditions to apply the Yamada-Watanabe Theorem. \end{REM}
+Nevertheless, at this stage, one may restart with the approach of Athreya \emph{et al.} \cite{athr:butk:mytn:18} to define an ad hoc noise as the difference between the process and the drift (which reads as a Dirichlet process), identify the objects obtained with the two approaches and then obtain suitable measurability conditions to apply the Yamada-Watanabe Theorem. \end{itemize} \end{REM}